exploratory-io/book/ml/timeseries_clustering.md

 Input data should be a time series data with category.
 Each row should represent one observation with date/time.
 It may have multiple rows for a date/time, in which case the rows are internally aggregated into one row for the date/time.
 It should have the following columns.

-  * Category Column - A categorical (character or factor) column.
+  * Group - A categorical (character or factor) column.
 The categories specified here are clustered into groups.
-  * Date/Time Column - A Date or POSIXct column to indicate when the observations took place.
+  * Date/Time - A Date or POSIXct column to indicate when the observations took place.
-  * Value Column (Optional) - A column that stores observed values.
+  * Value (Optional) - A column that stores observed values.
 Values for multiple rows for one date/time for a category are internally aggregated into one value by the specified aggregation function to form a time series for the category to be clustered.
 If not specified, the number of rows for each date/time is used as the time series to cluster.
   * Other Columns to Keep (Optional) - Other columns for values to keep in the output data.
 Values for multiple rows for one date/time for a category are internally aggregated into one value by the specified aggregation function, to be put together in the output.

 # Parameters

-  * Number of Clusters (Centers) - The number of clusters to group the time series data into.
+  * Number of Clusters - The number of clusters to group the time series data into.
   * Cluster Center Method - Method to calculate cluster center time series (centroid) for each iteration.
     * Mean
     * Median